Cabelin012/Assignment/README.md

 Glowing Button (CLICK ME!)

 The button is a modern rectangular design with rounded corners and bold, uppercase text that says "CLICK ME!".
-It features a vibrant blue glow and a soft halo effect, making it visually striking against the dark gradient background.
+A vibrant blue glow and a soft halo effect, making it visually striking against the dark gradient background.
 A faint blue shadow adds depth, giving it a floating appearance.
 The glowing effect suggests interactivity, inviting users to hover or click.